Incentives Afoot For Fisheries Sector: Official - UrduPoint

 Incentives Afoot For Fisheries Sector: Official

-The government of Baluchistan has planned multiple incentives for fishermen to ensure maximum contribution of fisheries sector in the provincial economy

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Nov, 2020 ) :The government of Baluchistan has planned multiple incentives for fishermen to ensure maximum contribution of fisheries sector in the provincial economy.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Nov, 2020 ) :The government of Balochistan has planned multiple incentives for fishermen to ensure maximum contribution of fisheries sector in the provincial economy.

-In addition to digitalization, more initiatives would be rolled out soon to boost the sector which remained neglected for the last couple of decades due to negligence of previous governments, a senior official of fisheries department, Balochistan, told APP on Monday.
+In addition to digitalization, more initiatives would be rolled out soon to boost the sector which remained neglected for the last couple of decades due to negligence of previous governments, a senior official of fisheries department, Balochistan, told APP.

 The provincial government was striving hard to provide basic facilities including education and health to uplift the living standard of fishermen thus making them enable to contribute towards economy, he said.